SBU-BMI/quip_cancer_segmentation/README.md

     - SVS_DIR contains the WSIs that you want to process
     - OUT_DIR contains the results (a folder named "data" will be automatically created inside OUT_DIR).
     - If OUT_DIR does not exists, the script will create a new foder named OUT_DIR
-- Run "bsub 1_patch_extraction.lsf" to start patch extraction
+- Run "bash 1_start_patch_extraction.sh ${number_of_jobs}" to start patch extraction.
+We can submit multiple jobs that will be processed in parallel. ${number_of_jobs} is less than 100 (Summit limit per user).
-- Run "bsub 2_prediction.lsf" to start the prediction
+- Run "bash 2_start_prediction.sh ${number_of_jobs}" to start the prediction. ${number_of_jobs} is set similar as above.
+- Run "bash 3_start_cp_heatmaps.sh" to copy heatmap_txt from different folders to a same folder.
-- Run "bsub 3_heatmap_gen.lsf" to start generating heatmap jsons
+- Run "bash 4_start_gen_json.sh ${number_of_jobs}" to start generating json files. ${number_of_jobs} is set similar as above.
-- Users can configure the job setting in the "jsrun" command.
+- Users can configure the job setting in the "jsrun" command inside each .sh file.

+### Example of using scripts
+- Run patch extraction and prediction in parallel, use 50 jobs for each.
+This number depends on availble resources on Summit.
+To see the availble resources, run "jobstat -u ${your_username}":
+    - "bash 1_start_patch_extraction.sh 50"
+    - "bash 2_start_prediction.sh 50"
+- Wait for these 2 steps done running.
+Then proceed the next steps below sequentially.
+- "bash 3_start_cp_heatmaps.sh"
+- "bash 4_start_gen_json.sh 20"

 # Citation